 Proceedings of the National Academy of Sciences (PNAS), the official journal of the U.S. National Academy of Sciences in Washington, D.C., is an authoritative source of high-impact, original research that broadly spans the biological, physical, and social sciences.
 Appearing weekly in print and daily online, PNAS publishes cutting-edge original research, innovative feature articles, insightful commentaries, topical special features, compelling profiles, and much more.
 PNAS is one of the most highly cited multidisciplinary, science journals and all research articles have the seal of approval of an Academy member.
 More than 25% of our authors choose open access to make their papers immediately available online and every paper is available free online 6 months after publication.

 SAGE is a leading international publisher of journals, books and electronic media for academic, educational, and professional markets.
 Among its nearly 600 journals are some of the leading titles in the fields of clinical medicine and research, from orthopedics, nursing and nutrition to pharmacology and biomolecular science.
-SAGE Journals Online, SAGE’s award winning platform, can be accessed at http://online.sagepub.com.
+SAGE Journals Online, SAGE’s award winning platform, can be accessed at https://online.sagepub.com.
 Since 1965, SAGE has helped inform and educate a global community of scholars, practitioners, researchers, and students spanning a wide range of subject areas including business, humanities, social sciences, and science, technology and medicine.
 SAGE has principal offices in Los Angeles, London, New Delhi, Singapore and Washington DC.
-Learn more at www.sagepub.com.
-A list of participating SAGE journals can be found here.

 SNM is an international scientific and medical organization dedicated to raising public awareness about what molecular imaging is and how it can help provide patients with the best health care possible.
 SNM members specialize in molecular imaging, a vital element of today’s medical practice that adds an additional dimension to diagnosis, changing the way common and devastating diseases are understood and treated.